lechatquidanse/twitter-behaviour/README.md

 You have to add all the twitter key needed for OAuth configuration with this command

-    mv src/LCQD/TwitterAnalytics/Resources/config/config.yml-dist src/LCQD/TwitterAnalytics/Resources/config/config.yml
+    cp src/LCQD/TwitterAnalytics/Resources/config/config.yml-dist src/LCQD/TwitterAnalytics/Resources/config/config.yml

-Then add you parameters key in the new generetaed file.
+Then add you parameters key in the new generated file.

 3) Launching Application
 --------------------------------